nioo-knaw/epiGBS2/README.md

 ### Demultiplexing

 #### Problem:
-There are many reads that are lost due to polyG (GGGGG) stretches at the beginning of the reads
+There are many reads that are lost due to polyG (GGGGG) stretches at the beginning or end of the reads

 #### Fix:
-- These are filtered in the process_radtags step as they can not be assigned to any individual.
+- Reads containing polyG stretches at the start are removed in the process_radtags step as they cannot be assigned to any individual.
 - We are not sure yet what causes these polyGs.
+- In the multiQC report you can check for an overpresentation of G's in the Per Base Sequence Content plot.
-- If the poly G's are still present in the trimmed data change line 17 in src/rules/trimming.rules into `cutadapt -a AGATCGGAAGAGC -A AGATCGGAAGAGC -u 1 -U 1 -m 20 -a G{{10}} -A G{{10}} -N --info-file test.log --untrimmed-output testR1Untrimmed.fq.gz --untrimmed-paired-output testR2Untrimmed.fq.gz -o testR1Trimmed.fq.gz -p testR2Trimmed.fq.gz output/output_demultiplex/clone-stacks/150-Crick.1.fq.gz output/output_demultiplex/clone-stacks/150-Crick.2.fq.gz 2>&1 | tee test2.log`
+- If the poly G's are present in the trimmed data, change line 17 in src/rules/trimming.rules to add additional polyG trimming:
+	- `cutadapt -a AGATCGGAAGAGC -A AGATCGGAAGAGC -u 1 -U 1 -m 20 -a G{{10}} -A G{{10}} -N --info-file test.log --untrimmed-output testR1Untrimmed.fq.gz --untrimmed-paired-output testR2Untrimmed.fq.gz -o testR1Trimmed.fq.gz -p testR2Trimmed.fq.gz output/output_demultiplex/clone-stacks/150-Crick.1.fq.gz output/output_demultiplex/clone-stacks/150-Crick.2.fq.gz 2>&1 | tee test2.log`

 #### Problem:
 One or more samples have small amounts of recovered reads or read numbers differ a lot between different samples.